 That’s why it’s more important than ever to craft emails that cultivate a real and genuine connection with your audience.

-In today’s post we’re breaking down the 3 fears of email marketing, so you can overcome them and never feel scared of hitting the send button ever again!
+In today’s post we’re breaking down 3 fears, so you can approach email with confidence and never be scared of hitting the send button ever again!

 This is a big one.